June 2023 Individual Dates

 June 15 - Taxpayers Living Abroad

-Combat Zone - For military taxpayers in a combat zone/qualified hazardous duty area, the deadlines for taking action with the IRS are extended.
+Combat Zone - The deadlines for taking action with the IRS are extended for military taxpayers in a combat zone/qualified hazardous duty area.
 This also applies to service members involved in contingency operations, such as Operation Iraqi Freedom or Enduring Freedom.
 The extension is for 180 consecutive days after the latter of:

-In addition to the 180 days, the deadline is also extended by the number of days that were left for the individual to take action with the IRS when they entered a combat zone/qualified hazardous duty area or began serving in a contingency operation.
+In addition to the 180 days, the deadline is extended by the number of days left for the individual to take action with the IRS when they enter a combat zone/qualified hazardous duty area or begin serving in a contingency operation.

 Please contact this office for assistance with an extension request or an installment agreement.

-June 15 - Employer’s Monthly Deposit Due If you are an employer and the monthly deposit rules apply, June 15 is the due date for you to make your deposit of Social Security, Medicare, and withheld income tax for May 2022.
-This is also the due date for the non-payroll withholding deposit for May 2022 if the monthly deposit rule applies.
-June 15 - Corporations Deposit the second installment of estimated income tax for 2022 for calendar-year corporations.
+June 15 - Employer’s Monthly Deposit Due If you are an employer and the monthly deposit rules apply June 15, the due date to deposit Social Security, Medicare, and withheld income tax for May 2023.
+This is also the due date for the non-payroll withholding deposit for May 2023 if the monthly deposit rule applies.
+June 15 - Corporations Deposit the second installment of estimated income tax 2023 for calendar year corporations.